-Through the SJSSPR project, USAID will use interventions that target property rights as the primary lens through which to work with Libyans to help them deliver justice and security.
-Property rights has been chosen as the primary focus of this project because its multi-dimensional nature allows USAID to support the evolution of Libya’s conflict resolution systems and thereby help mitigate potential conflict, as property rights appear to be a primary source of potential conflict throughout Libya.
+Through the Supporting the Justice and Security Sector through Property Rights in Libya (SJSSPR) project, USAID used interventions that targeted property rights as the primary lens through which to work with Libyans to help them deliver justice and security.
+Property rights has been the primary focus of this project because its multidimensional nature allowed USAID to support the evolution of Libya’s conflict resolution systems, which thereby helped mitigate potential conflict, as property rights appeared to be a primary source of potential conflict throughout Libya.

 - Gain a better understanding of the local security and justice dynamics related to property rights, and identify possible interventions to inform Libyan efforts and USG programming.